-Plainview Water District provides our consumers with a safe, high-quality and bountiful supply of public drinking water.
+Plainview Water District provides our consumers with a high-quality and bountiful supply of public drinking water that meets or exceeds all health department regulations.
 We are committed to achieving environmental excellence and providing unparalleled service while maintaining reasonable rates that are some of the lowest in the country.
 We place a high priority on proactively maintaining the District’s infrastructure.

 Plainview Water District was established in 1928 when it became a special improvement district in the Town of Oyster Bay, encompassing all of Plainview and portions of Old Bethpage and Syosset.
 Until 1953, all water consumed was purchased from a neighboring district.
 There were no wells, tanks, administration or maintenance buildings, just a limited number of water mains.